The Space Law Review: Luxembourg

 Consequently, the Minister may impose the following: a prohibition limited to six months or an indefinite prohibition in respect of carrying out one or more activities that are subject to the Export Control Law, as well as any other restrictions on the activity of the legal or natural person; or a suspension for a maximum of six months from the use of a general authorisation from the European Union or national authorities, or a global authorisation.
 There may be additional sanctions of imprisonment for five to 10 years and a fine of €25,000 to €1 million.

-The development of the Luxembourg space sector has always been driven by commercial activities related to the space sector and Luxembourg has adopted a framework in line with the progress made by private-sector companies.
+The development of the Luxembourg space sector has always been driven by commercial activities related to the space sector, and Luxembourg has adopted a framework in line with the progress made by private-sector companies.
 It was owing to the provision of a legal framework for the activities of SES that Luxembourg adopted the Electronic Media Law (see Section II).
 Subsequently, the provision of a favourable environment for companies whose purpose was the exploration and use of outer space resources was the catalyst for the Space Resources Law.
-The legislator now intends to create a general framework applicable to all space activities and to group together the existing legislative texts to enable companies operating in the space sector, with the exception of space resources operators, to have at their disposal a single piece of legislation that clearly defines the cases in which Luxembourg will incur liability in relation to space activities (the Space Activities Draft Bill).10
+The legislator has also created a general framework applicable to all space activities to enable companies operating in the space sector to have at their disposal a single piece of legislation applying to the whole industry (with the exception of space resources operators).10

 Outlook and conclusions

-The space sector is one of the priority sectors that Luxembourg, in part owing to its geopolitical neutrality and political stability, has constantly promoted since its entry into the space industry more than 35 years ago, and it continues to develop.
+The space sector is one of the priority sectors that Luxembourg, partly due to its geopolitical neutrality and political stability, has constantly promoted since its entry into the space industry more than 35 years ago, and it continues to develop.

-Over the past three years, a significant number of projects have flourished with a view to promoting and strengthening Luxembourg's attractiveness on the international scene, including the following.
+Over the past four years, a significant number of projects have flourished to promote and strengthen Luxembourg's attractiveness on the international scene, including the following.

-- The University of Luxembourg announced the launch of a two-year 'Interdisciplinary Space Master' for the 2019 academic year in line with the government's space initiative.
+The University of Luxembourg launched a two-year 'Interdisciplinary Space Master' course in 2019.

-- Benefiting from its reputation in the field of space activities, Luxembourg has nurtured a sustainable commercial space ecosystem and developed strong bonds with the pioneers of space exploration.
-By way of example, Luxembourg entered into a memorandum of understanding on outer space with the United States on 10 May 2019.
-Subsequently, on 22 October 2019, NASA and the LSA signed a joint statement for future collaboration in various areas of mutual interest, including the establishment of a human presence on the Moon and the human exploration of Mars.
+Benefiting from its reputation in the field of space activities, Luxembourg has nurtured a sustainable commercial space ecosystem and developed strong bonds with the pioneers of space exploration, including by way of memoranda of understanding signed with various public and private partners.

-- With the support of Luxembourg, the United Nations Office for Outer Space Affairs launched the 'Space law for new space actors' project on 13 November 2019 to assist new and emerging spacefaring nations in the preparation and implementation of national legislation in line with pre-existing international treaties and recommendations, and to provide advice on the launching and conduct of sustainable space-related activities.
+With the support of Luxembourg, the United Nations Office for Outer Space Affairs launched the 'Space law for new space actors' project on 13 November 2019 to assist new and emerging spacefaring nations in the preparation and implementation of national legislation.

 Through the efforts made to establish a business environment conducive to commercial activities, and the establishment of an institutional, financial and commercial framework in line with business expectations, Luxembourg is positioning itself as a facilitator, and increasingly as an important player, in the space industry.

-1 Bob Calmes and Laurent Schummer are partners, Blazej Gladysz-Lehmann is a senior associate and Geoffroy Leclercq is an associate at Arendt & Medernach.
+1 Bob Calmes and Laurent Schummer are partners and Blazej Gladysz-Lehmann is a senior associate at Arendt & Medernach.

-10 The authors of the Space Activities Draft Bill point out, in this respect, that 'the concession regime provided for by [the Electronic Media Law] only applies in the event that the concessionaire is granted the right to use Luxembourg frequencies.
-Thus an operator established in Luxembourg who does not request the right to use Luxembourg frequencies, because it uses frequencies allocated by another State, could currently launch a space object without any authorisation from the Luxembourg State.'
+10 The authors of the Space Activities Law point out, in this respect, that 'the concession regime provided for by the Electronic Media Law only applies in the event that the concessionaire is granted the right to use Luxembourg frequencies.
+Thus, an operator established in Luxembourg who does not request the right to use Luxembourg frequencies because it uses frequencies allocated by another State could currently launch a space object without any authorisation from the Luxembourg State.'